ros2/ros2_documentation/source/Contact.rst

 Contact
 =======

-Contact ROS to ask for support, offer help, or suggest ways we can improve.
-This article introduces the ways in which you can contact ROS.
+Contact us the ROS community to ask for support, offer help, or suggest ways we can improve.
+This article introduces the ways in which you can contact us.

-**Area: ros-community | content-type: about | experience: beginner, intermediate, expert**
+**Area: community | content-type: about | experience: beginner, intermediate, expert**

 .. contents:: Table of Contents
    :local: